WORTHY ACTIONABLE LIST OF PROJECTS (The WALOP)

 The List

-Let’s start with START SMART / STOP STUPID STUFF:
+START SMART / STOP STUPID SILLY STUFF:

-Low Hanging Fruit with Major Impacts – aka the bad, annoying stuff humans already want to stop and the fun, easy, obvious stuff we are excited to start.
+AKA the bad, annoying stuff humans already want to stop and the fun, easy, obvious stuff we are excited to start.

 Who: Dog owners / walkers